 it is likely that you may have contracted a sexually transmitted disease that requires immediate treatment.
 Our office performs testing for all major sexually transmitted diseases and is also capable of rapid HIV testing.

-Rapid New York City STD Testing: A Protective measure and a piece of mind
+Rapid New York City Testing For STDs: A Protective measure and a piece of mind

 Oral contraceptives do not prevent STDs and condoms only reduce your chances of most STD transmission.
 So know your status before engaging in sex with a new partner.